My Journey to Minimalism: How I Discovered It & How to Know If It's Right for You

 - River Hawthorne

-- 3 min read
+- 4 min read

 What Minimalism Really Means

-At it's heart, minimalism isn't about owning nothing or living in an empty white room.
-It's about intentionally choosing what earns a place in your life.
+At its heart, minimalism isn't about owning nothing or living in an empty white room.
+It’s about intentionally choosing what earns a place in your life.
 For some, that means a capsule wardrobe.
-For others, it's clearing kitchen counters or letting go of hobbies they no longer enjoy.
+For others, it’s clearing kitchen counters or letting go of hobbies they no longer enjoy.

 For me, minimalism has become about function, peace of mind, and ease of maintenance.
 If an item stays in my life, it needs to serve a purpose.
-Sometimes that purpose is practical and obvious; other times it's simply that the item brings me joy when I see it or share it with others.
+Sometimes that purpose is practical and obvious; other times, it’s simply that the item brings me joy when I see it or share it with others.

-When I decide whether or not something belongs in my life, I also ask: what does it take to maintain this?
+When I decide whether or not something belongs in my life, I also ask: What does it take to maintain this?
 How much energy does it cost me to keep it?
 Those questions have saved me from a lot of unnecessary stress.

 I’ve also expanded this practice into my digital life.
 My files stay clean and organized, my email inbox hovers near zero, and I keep my social media profiles pared down to only what feels valuable.